-Prior to the surgery, endometrial-thinning medication (eg: danazol, gonadotrophin-releasing hormone agonists) may be prescribed for a few weeks.
-The medication reduces bleeding and thins the endometrium in order to make the ablation procedure easier.
+Prior to the surgery, endometrial-thinning medication may be prescribed for a few weeks.
+The medication reduces bleeding and thins the endometrium to make the ablation procedure easier.

 A specially designed surgical instrument is inserted into the uterus and is used to remove or destroy (ablate) the endometrium.
-There are many techniques that can be used to achieve ablation, including laser vaporisation, microwave energy (microwave ablation), high energy radio waves (radiofrequency ablation), electrical current (electrocautery), freezing cryoblation) heated fluid (hydrothermal ablation) or heated balloon (thermal balloon ablation).
+There are many techniques that can be used to achieve ablation, including laser vaporisation, microwave energy (microwave ablation), high-energy radio waves (radiofrequency ablation), electrical current (electrocautery), freezing (cryoablation), heated fluid (hydrothermal ablation), or heated balloon (thermal balloon ablation).

 Complications and risks

-Prior to the procedure the surgeon will discuss the risks and benefits of the endometrial ablation procedure.
+Prior to the procedure the surgeon will discuss the risks and benefits of endometrial ablation.
 Complications and risks include:

 - Infection or bleeding